 Emma Horsham, manager of Tamworth Co-op’s Kingsbury convenience store, said: “It’s good to see the money raised from our customers’ dividends being put back into the community to an organisation right on our doorstep virtually.

 “The Community Dividend Fund hands out thousands of pounds each year to charities, schools and other local organisations in the Tamworth Co-op trading area.
-Customers nominate which groups they would like their dividends to go to.
 This year more than a dozen good causes will be benefiting from the scheme.”